nextcloud/desktop/doc/architecture.rst

 library.
 A special module for csync was written to synchronize with the ownCloud built-in WebDAV server.

-The ownCloud sync client is based on a tool called *mirall*, initially written by Duncan Mac Vicar.
-Later Klaas Freitag joined the project and enhanced it to function with the ownCloud server.

 The ownCloud Client software is written in C++ using the `Qt Framework`_.
 As a result, the ownCloud Client runs on Linux, Windows, and MacOS.